bonJoeV/C-STEM-Curriculum/C-STEM-Fair/jdvandermark.md

 - Vector-based impact detection for better sensitivity.
 - Adjustable thresholds and sampling rates.
 - Calibration at startup for offset correction.
+- Data smoothing with a moving average filter.

 Press Ctrl+C to stop the program.
 """